ANTI-CORRUPTION POLICY

 Scandic shall ensure that its employees have the information, skills and tools required for compliance with this Anti-Corruption Policy in daily operations.

 Scandic shall have a whistleblower function which enables all employees and external stakeholders to report serious improprieties in the company.
-The whistleblower function shall be supervised by an external partner.
+The whistleblower function is supervised by an external partner.

 Guiding principles